-With an 86% adoption rate, Electronic Health Records (EHR) are an important tool for many healthcare providers.
+With an 86% adoption rate among ambulatory physicians, Electronic Health Records (EHR) are an important tool for many healthcare providers.
 EHR technology helps practices provide the highest-quality patient care, while maximizing practice efficiency and payment reimbursement.
 But since no tool is foolproof, these four tips can help you prevent missteps:

 - Review encounter notes with your patient

-EHRs enable providers to record encounter data more efficiently than paper files; so, it’s easier to discuss your notes with your patient at the end of the visit.
+EHR software enables providers to record encounter data more efficiently than paper files; so, it’s easier to discuss your notes with your patient at the end of the visit.
 The simple act of sharing your screen while explaining symptoms, diagnosis, tests, treatment, and medications could reveal unintentional errors.
-Plus, it has the added benefits of enhancing patients’ understanding of their health and strengthening the personal connection between patient and provider.
+Plus, it adds to patients’ understanding of their health and strengthening the personal connection between patient and provider.

 - Use convenience features mindfully